jbytecode/Sqlite3Stats.jl/README.md

 ```

 # Well-known Probability Related Functions
 This family of functions implement QXXX(), PXXX(), and RXXX() for a probability density or mass function XXX.
-Q for quantile, p for propability or cdf value, R for random number.
+Q for quantile, p for probability or cdf value, R for random number.

 `QNORM(p, mean, stddev)` returns the quantile value $q$